Design optimization: Application

 A detailed and rigorous description of the stages and practical applications with examples can be found in the book Principles of Optimal Design.

 Practical design optimization problems are typically solved numerically and many optimization software exist in academic and commercial forms.
 There are several domain-specific applications of design optimization posing their own specific challenges in formulating and solving the resulting problems; these include, shape optimization, wing-shape optimization, topology optimization, architectural design optimization, power optimization.
 Several books, articles and journal publications are listed below for reference.

+One modern application of design optimization is structural design optimization (SDO) is in building and construction sector.
+SDO emphasizes automating and optimizing structural designs and dimensions to satisfy a variety of performance objectives.
+These advancements aim to optimize the configuration and dimensions of structures to optimize augmenting strength, minimize material usage, reduce costs, enhance energy efficiency, improve sustainability, and optimize several other performance criteria.
+Concurrently, structural design automation endeavors to streamline the design process, mitigate human errors, and enhance productivity through computer-based tools and optimization algorithms.
+Prominent practices and technologies in this domain include the parametric design, generative design, building information modelling (BIM) technology, machine learning (ML), and artificial intelligence (AI), as well as integrating finite element analysis (FEA) with simulation tools.